NCAR/DART/models/lorenz_96_tracer_advection/work/readme.rst

 Quantile conserving and probit transform tools
 ==============================================

-This file contains instructions for using the lorenz_96_tracer model with DART quantile conserving and probit transform filtering tools.
+This file contains instructions for using the lorenz_96_tracer_advection model with DART quantile conserving and probit transform filtering tools.
 These tools are still being refined, but are working for the examples described.
 The DART development team (dart@ucar.edu) would be happy to hear about your experiences and is anxious to build scientific collaborations using these new capabilities.

+Make sure that you are on the quantile_methods branch of DART:
+``git checkout quantile_methods``

 Steps for reproducing basic tests: